bsuraj23/NineThirtyBatch/README.md

    Complex: Numbers with real and imaginary parts.Example: 3 + 4j (here j is √-1).
 Q3.Get all attributes of the functions?
    You can use dir() to get attributes.
+Q4.What is OpenAI?
+Give examples.
+   OpenAI is an artificial intelligence research company that builds AI models like ChatGPT, DALL·E, Codex etc.

+(02-09-2025)

+Q1.What is factorial of 0?
+   The factorial of 0 is 1 by the mathematical definition.
+Q2.What is palindrome and examples?
+   A palindrome is a word, phrase, or number that reads the same from forward and backward.
+   Examples:Words → madam, level, racecar,Numbers → 121, 12321
+Q3.What is meaning of purge?
+   Purge means to remove completely or clean out unwanted items.
+   Example: Purging cache → clearing stored temporary files.
+Q4.What is conflict?
+How do you solve conflict?
+   Conflict means a clash between two or more things (in programming often in Git or teamwork).
+   Solve conflict:In Git → manually merge code changes.

+(03-09-2025)

+Q1.What is the difference between exception and error?
+   Error: Problem in the program that stops execution.
+Usually caused by wrong syntax, missing file, etc.
+   Exception: Special type of error that can be handled using try-except.
+Q2.How many types of exceptions are there in python?
+   Python has built-in exceptions (around 70+ types).
+   Some common ones:ZeroDivisionError, ValueError, TypeError, IndexError, KeyError, FileNotFoundError
+Q3.Is None a datatype in python?
+   Yes → NoneType is its own data type in Python.
+Q4.What are the five pillars of oops?
+   The 5 pillars of oops are: Class, Object, Polymorphism, encapsulation, inheritance.